Comparing Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG)

 Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, valuation, analyst recommendations, risk, institutional ownership, earnings and profitability.
+We will compare the two companies based on the strength of their profitability, valuation, dividends, earnings, institutional ownership, analyst recommendations and risk.

-This is a breakdown of current ratings and recommmendations for Harte Hanks and Options Media Group, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Harte Hanks and Options Media Group, as provided by MarketBeat.com.

 |Sell Ratings